1

 Our asbestos experts help schools and businesses comply with air pollution laws regulating asbestos and materials containing it.
 The Air Quality Control Commission's Regulation 8, Part B governs asbestos abatement in Colorado.
 The Solid and Hazardous Waste Commission's Regulations Pertaining to Solid Waste Disposal Sites and Facilities, 6 CCR 1007-2 Part 1, Section 5, governs the disposal of asbestos waste and the management of asbestos contaminated soil in Colorado.

-Effective September 1, 2020, the Indoor Environment Program of the Air Pollution Control Division (Division) will no longer accept checks, credit cards (in person or over the phone) or money orders for services rendered by the Division.
+Effective September 1, 2020, the Indoor Environment Program of the Air Pollution Control Division will no longer accept checks, credit cards (in person or over the phone) or money orders for services rendered by the division.
 All payments will need to be made directly through the CDPHE payment portal.

-Please read these instructions before completing transactions through the payment portal.
+Please read the instructions before completing transactions through the payment portal.

-Before you submit any application to the Division you must first access the CDPHE payment portal and follow the below instructions to complete your financial transaction for the application(s).
+Before you submit any application to the division you must first access the CDPHE payment portal and follow the below instructions to complete your financial transaction for the application(s).
 Upon completing your transaction through the payment portal, you will receive a payment receipt confirmation in your email.
-Please attach a copy of that receipt to your application for which you are seeking service(s) and submit both the documents to the Division by email:
+Attach a copy of that receipt to your application for which you are seeking service(s) and submit both the documents to the division by email:

 Asbestos permit fees